He-Pin/incubator-pekko/docs/src/main/paradox/typed/dispatchers.md

 When Running on Java 9+, you can use `maximum-pool-size` to set the upper bound on the total number of threads allocated by the ForkJoinPool.

+Experimental: When Running on Java 21+, you can use `virtualize=on` to enable the virtual threads feature.
+When using virtual threads, all virtual threads will use the same `unparker`, so you may want to increase the number of `jdk.unparker.maxPoolSize`.

+Requirements for running virtual threads:
+1. Running cask with Java 21 or later
+2. add `--add-opens java.base/java.lang=ALL-UNNAMED` to your JVM options, which is needed to name the virtual threads.

 @@@

 @@@ note